Diesel Loco Shed, Gooty

 Diesel Loco Shed, Gooty is an engine shed located in Gooty, Andhra Pradesh in India.
-It falls under the jurisdiction of Guntakal railway division of South Coast Railway zone.
+It falls under the jurisdiction of Guntakal railway division of South Central Railway zone.

 History

-It is one of the oldest loco sheds, started by the british as a B.G Steam Loco Shed, later converted to B.G Diesel Loco Shed in 1963.
+It is one of the oldest loco sheds, started by the British, initially as B.G Steam Loco Shed, which later got converted to B.G Diesel Loco Shed, in 1963.